middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-5-instruction/a-5-f-language-and-intercultural-competency-icc-requirements-at-the-middlebury-institute.md

 **a.
 Transferring credit from an outside institution**

-To be eligible for transfer, coursework in language or intercultural competence (ICC) must be completed <span style="text-decoration:underline">after</span> a student has started in the Language Studies program at MIIS, which means that s/he has taken the placement test, and has been assigned an appropriate level of study for the degree program.
+To be eligible for transfer, coursework in language or intercultural competence (ICC) must be completed **after** a student has started in the Language Studies program at MIIS, which means that s/he has taken the placement test, and has been assigned an appropriate level of study for the degree program.

 If a student’s degree program requires 12 credits of language study, s/he may transfer up to 4 credits of language from an outside institution.
 If a student’s degree program requires 8 credits of language study, s/he may transfer up to 2 credits of language from an outside institution.
 Outside institutions include any accredited school/institution outside of Middlebury.
 Credits earned at any outside institutions and transferred to MIIS will not be calculated as part of the student’s GPA.

-<span style="text-decoration:underline">The student must obtain pre-approval from the GSTILE Dean before taking courses elsewhere*.*</span>  This is achieved by submitting a petition for transfer of credit, which is reviewed by the appropriate language or ICC faculty member to determine the course’s equivalence to Institute courses that fulfill the same requirement.
+**The student must obtain pre-approval from the GSTILE Dean before taking courses elsewhere**.
+This is achieved by submitting a petition for transfer of credit, which is reviewed by the appropriate language or ICC faculty member to determine the course’s equivalence to Institute courses that fulfill the same requirement.

 Students must earn a grade of B or above in in order to receive transfer credit for a course.
 Transfer credit will not be added to the students’ transcript until the Records Office receives an official transcript from the institution where the credit was earned.